The Frightening Lessons From Hawaii’s False Missile Alert

 And Trump Kept Golfing

-It being a Saturday, President Trump was golfing at his course in West Palm Beach, Florida at the time of the Hawaii alert and its immediate aftermath, eventually returning to his Mar-a-Lago residence around the time Hawaiians found out the alert was a mistake.
+It being a Saturday, President Trump was golfing at his course in West Palm Beach, Florida, at the time of the Hawaii alert and its immediate aftermath, eventually returning to his Mar-a-Lago residence around the time Hawaiians found out the alert was a mistake.
 It’s not clear if he was informed of the alert while he was golfing or not, especially since there wasn’t an actual missile launch to worry about.
 Trump’s National Security Adviser H.R.
 McMaster later briefed the president about the incident, according to an administration official.
-The White House subsequently released a statement which seemed to indicate that they considered it Hawaii’s problem.
-“The President has been briefed on the state of Hawaii’s emergency management exercise,” it read.
+The White House subsequently released a statement that seemed to indicate that they considered it Hawaii’s problem.
+“The president has been briefed on the state of Hawaii’s emergency management exercise,” it read.
 “This was purely a state exercise.”

 Trump, whose public responses to tragedies within the U.S. are inconsistent at best, said nothing about the scare on Saturday night, though he did eventually tweet about “fake news” again.
 Talking with reporters on Sunday, Trump said that the Hawaii false alarm “was a state thing, but we are going to now get involved with them,” adding that his administration hoped the mistake wouldn’t happen again.

 The president then seemed to reference the crisis with North Korea in relation to Hawaiians’ newfound fear of nuclear war.
 “Part of it is people are on edge, but maybe eventually we will solve the problem so they won’t have to be so on edge,” explained Trump, who recently boasted that he had a bigger and more powerful nuclear button than Kim Jong-un, leading to a surge of Americans buying anti-radiation pills.
-President Trump has also sought to expand America’s nuclear arsenal, cancel or weaken the U.S. nuclear deal with Iran, and has casually threatened to annihilate North Korea, which used to be the only country in the world with a leader prone to such hyperbolic outbursts about nuclear war.
+President Trump has also sought to expand America’s nuclear arsenal and to cancel or weaken the U.S. nuclear deal with Iran, and he has casually threatened to annihilate North Korea, which used to be the only country in the world with a leader prone to such hyperbolic outbursts about nuclear war.

 As the New York Times’ Max Fisher and others have pointed out since Hawaii’s crisis on Saturday, nuclear standoffs are historically prone to dangerous errors and misunderstandings, and it’s worth considering what could have happened if North Korea had concluded that Hawaii’s false alarm was some kind of U.S. deception meant as a prelude to war.